 Another problem we face is that the quality of the staff sent varies a lot.
 Some attendants are well trained, others are not.
 Sometimes, the agency sends attendants who do not know how to do the work they have to do, and my mother has to instruct them in great detail and supervise them closely.

-You spend ten days a month in Bangalore, and your siblings also visit as often as they can, but there are several days a month when neither you nor your siblings are in Bangalore.
-How does your mother handle problems and emergencies on such days?
+Dementia Care Notes: You spend ten days a month in Bangalore, and your siblings also visit as often as they can, but there are several days a month when neither you nor your siblings are in Bangalore.
+Please tell us how your mother handles problems and emergencies on such days.